salos1982/generateTemplatedCode/README.md

 ![select template](images/SelectTemplate.png)

 ### Variables
-Variables are part of code that is inputed or calculated.
-By deafult all variables are inputed until thieres is not field `"input": false`.
+Variables are part of templates that is inputed or calculated.
+By default all variables are inputed until theres is no field `"input": false`.
 So you need to input variables by hand.
 ![input variable](images/InputVariable.png)
 When variable must be input then you can set prompt to describe meaning of the variable.
 If variable is not inputed you must set field `"expression": "some expression"`.
 Expressions are javascript code with additional build-in functions: